Sandy Climan: Early life and education

 Climan was born in The Bronx, New York and attended The Bronx High School of Science, where he was valedictorian of his senior class, a Westinghouse Science Talent Search scholar, and a National Merit winner.

-Climan earned a Master of Business Administration degree from Harvard Business School, a Master of Science degree in Health Policy and Management from Harvard School of Public Health, and a Bachelor of Arts degree from Harvard College.
+Climan earned a Master of Business Administration degree from Harvard Business School, a Master of Science degree in Health Policy and Management from Harvard School of Public Health, and a Bachelor of Arts degree from Harvard College, where he was Treasurer of the Harvard Lampoon.

 Career

 Mr. Climan has held senior management positions in the media and entertainment industry throughout his career and is considered a "media visionary".
 In addition, he has been an active investor in, and advisor to, venture capital firms and early-stage companies in media, technology, and healthcare.

-Climan began his career at MGM, in multiple executive positions in motion picture production, distribution and pay-television and, during 1985-86, in feature film production.
+Climan began his career at MGM, in multiple executive positions in motion picture production, distribution and pay-television and, during 1985–86, in feature film production.
 He then served as the President of Lions Gate Studios, as the President of Wescom Productions, and as Vice President of Production for The David Gerber Company.

-From 1986-95 and 1997–99, he served as a member of the senior management team at CAA, both as the founding head of CAA's corporate representation practice and as a talent agent.
+From 1986 to 1995 and 1997–99, he served as a member of the senior management team at CAA, both as the founding head of CAA's corporate representation practice and as a talent agent.
 He represented multiple well-known actors including Robert De Niro, Robert Redford, Kevin Costner, and Danny DeVito, directors such as Michael Mann, as well as many prominent film and television production companies.
 During his time at CAA, he worked with Sony on its acquisition of Columbia Pictures, with Matsushita Electric on its acquisition of MCA/Universal, and with Credit Lyonnais on its restructuring of MGM, Coca-Cola, NYNEX, Bell Atlantic, and multiple other Fortune 500 companies.
-During 1995-97, he served as the Corporate Executive and Vice President of Worldwide Business Development of MCA/Universal Studios.
+During 1995–97, he served as the Corporate Executive and Vice President of Worldwide Business Development of MCA/Universal Studios.

 In 1999, he founded Entertainment Media Ventures, which provides media investment and strategic advisory work for the media and entertainment industry.

-From 2002-03, he was the Co-Executive Producer and Producer on the CBS primetime series Robbery Homicide Division.
+From 2002 to 2003, he was the Co-Executive Producer and Producer on the CBS primetime series Robbery Homicide Division.
 In 2004, he produced Martin Scorsese's biographical drama film The Aviator, starring Leonardo DiCaprio and Cate Blanchett, for which he won the 2005 BAFTA Award for Best Film and the 2004 Golden Globe Award for Best Motion Picture.
 The film was also nominated for a Satellite Award for Best Film, a Broadcast Film Critics Award for Best Film, an OFTA Award for Best Picture, and an ACCA Award for Best Motion Picture.
 In 2006, Climan spoke about the film market, investors, and the business of film on a panel of experts at the Milken Institute.